 Extended wear lens.
 The perfect tool for dusk and dawn performance.
 30% light transmission.
 A good choice for activities during sunrise and sunset.
 Provides heightened contrast in low light and overcast conditions.

-Yes, Costa makes prescription lenses for sunglasses with the 580 lenses.
+Costa makes prescription lenses for sunglasses with the 580 lenses.
 Single-vision prescriptions with a conventional lens shape are available across the entire line of Costa sunglasses.
+Costa also makes an entire line of eyeglasses, all available with prescription lenses with optional add-ons like Transitions® lenses.
+Costa prescription frames are perfect for a wide array of activities, sports, and lifestyles.

 All authentic Costa lenses are polarized, including their polycarbonate lenses, labeled 580P.